mkeeney42/First-Refactor/README.md

 # Homework-1

 ## Description
-ebpage stating the importance of Search Engine Optimization and how your sociaW
+Webpage stating the importance of Search Engine Optimization and HTML semantics.

-## Table of Contents

 ## Usage

+Navigate through the page to learn more about SEO

 ## Contributing

-## License

-## Installation

-Provide steps on how to install your project.

-##
+NA

+Description

+Webpage stating the importance of Search Engine Optimization and HTML semantics.

 Usage

-Explain how to use your project.
+Navigate through the page to learn more about SEO

 Contributing